Nathanielhoward97/teaching-blog/_posts/2022-07-13-videos-and-images-in-jekyll.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Videos and Images with Jekyll"
 date:   2022-07-13 10:40:30 -0400
 categories: jekyll update
 ---

-#Here's an example post for embedding video content and images form the web in jekyll.
+# Here's an example post for embedding video content and images form the web in jekyll.
 You can use simple html for the purposes of both video and images - markdown won't interfere with code that it recognizes as html with proper syntax.

 ### An example video